Stormont Estate: points of interest

 The Board of Works, the Treasury and the Northern Ireland Government met to change the designs and cut costs.
 The cost of construction was lowered to £1,125,000 by merging the formerly separate blocks into a single four-storey building.
 The the central dome of the building was also given up.

-Despite reducing the construction to one building the name Parliament Buildings was kept.
+Despite cutting the construction to one building the name Parliament Buildings was kept.
 Preparation of the site began in 1923 but it wasn’t until 1928 that the first foundation stone was laid.
 The building was finished in 1932.

 Parliament Buildings is 365 feet wide - one foot for every day of the year.
 The six pillars at the entrance stand for the six counties of Northern Ireland.